arafatahmedtanimcsedu57/array-buffer-js/README.md

 ## Manipulation

 Unfortunately/fortunately JS doesn’t provide the pointer.
 So, we can't manipulate ArrayBuffer directly using the memory address, and it doesn’t provide a method to manipulate data.
-Instead, you need to use Typed Arrays or DataView to interpret and manipulate data.
+Instead, we must use Typed Arrays or DataView to interpret and manipulate data.

 ### Using Typed Arrays